Lauralie337/Java-Immersion/README.txt

-This is the main branch of my git repository for the Java Immersion course.
-I will be adding branches (sorted by date) as needed for individual homework assignments.
+This is a homework branch for 12/21/2020 homework on creating a react app without create-react-app.